dockeredcom/debian-stretch/README.md

 ## Configuration changes

 - The timezone is set to "Europe/Brussels" by default, but it can be overriden as it is a configuration argument.
-- The repositories for apt-get are set to OVH (www.ovh.fr).
-Asynchrone is hosting all its servers at OVH at this moment.
-Setting the repository to OVH makes perfect sense for speed and download traffic.
 - apt-utils is installed: apt-get otherwise gives a warning about it.
 - /root/.bashrc file for colorized ls command